How an Elopement Ceremony Works

 Alright, so now you know all of the legal requirements, but what does the ceremony actually look like on your elopement day?

 Honestly, it can look like whatever you want.
-First decide- do you want to hire an officiant and have a full, in-depth ceremony?
-Or- do you want to keep things simple?
+First decide if you want to hire an officiant and have a full, in-depth ceremony or if you want to keep things simple?
 Are you eloping with guests or just the two of you?

-If you want a longer ceremony, I definitely recommend hiring an officiant for your elopement day.
+If you want a longer ceremony or have several guests, I definitely recommend hiring an officiant for your elopement day (or asking a loved one to do it!).
 An officiant will lead a full-length ceremony that will last around 30 minutes (varying by officiant and your preference).
 If you are eloping with guests, you can choose to include them in your ceremony as well.

 If you want a shorter, simpler ceremony, you can definitely do that too.
-I am an ordained officiant and am able to legally sign as your officiant (in most states) on your marriage license.
-I don't do a full, lengthy ceremony.
+I am an ordained officiant (as are many elopement photographers) and am able to legally sign as your officiant (in most states) on your marriage license.
+However, the ceremonies I perform are very short and simple.
 There are actually only two things that need to happen to make your marriage legal- the Declaration of Intent and the Marriage Pronouncement.

 The legal ceremony consists of three main things- the declaration of intent (Do you take _____ to be your lawfully wedded _____?), the marriage pronouncement (I now pronounce you...), and the signing of the marriage license by the couple, the witnesses, and the officiant.

 Then, later you two can exchange your vows (and any other unique touches you want to include) when at your final elopement destination.
-I believe that where you say your vows is very personal and deeply meaningful.
-At whatever point in your day you feel it's the right time to say your vows- do it!
+I believe that where you say your vows is very personal and deeply meaningful decision.
+So, at whatever point in your day you feel is the right time to say your vows- you can do it!

 Bottom line: your elopement day should be everything you've ever imagined and more.
 Don't let paperwork get in the way of your dream day.